Skip to Main Content

 By Doug Segrest | January 28, 2026

-When it comes to criminal fraud, scammers have no scruples.
+When it comes to fraud, scammers have no scruples.
 That’s why they often target the most vulnerable, including parents and grandparents — many of whom live on fixed incomes.

 “Unfortunately, the number of elder scam cases continues to climb each year,” said Jeff Taylor, head of Commercial Fraud Forensics at Regions Bank.
 “If we work together to recognize common scams, we can also learn the steps to take to help loved ones stay safe.
 Please share with anyone at risk.”